Taking Diagnosis to a New Level

 Pathology is not just looking at cells under the microscope anymore.
-The integrated diagnostic approach is based on comprehensive clinical, morphologic, immunophenotypic, cytogenetic, and molecular genetic studies of blood, bone marrow and extramedullary tissue samples.—George Deeb, MD, Assistant Professor, Director of Hematopathology and Department of Pathology & Laboratory Medicine; Associate Director, Laboratory of Clinical Flow Cytometry.
+The integrated diagnostic approach is based on comprehensive clinical, morphologic, immunophenotypic, cytogenetic, and molecular genetic studies of blood, bone marrow and extramedullary tissue samples.—George Deeb, MD, Associate Professor of Oncology, Director of Hematopathology and Department of Pathology & Laboratory Medicine; Associate Director, Laboratory of Clinical Flow Cytometry.

 Our hematopathologists work closely with the leukemia clinical team and other ancillary laboratories at RPCI to expedite prompt, comprehensive assessments.
 The ancillary laboratories incorporate the following:

 - Immunohistochemistry laboratory with wide arrays of markers available

 - Flow and image cytometry laboratory with a spectrum of comprehensive panels of markers to thoroughly characterize hematolymphoid neoplasms immunophenotypically

 - Cytogenetic laboratory with karyotypic analysis and large number of FISH probes for many types of genetic abnormalities